-- Haem (heme) iron – the protein-bound form obtained from the pigments in animal-based foods.
+- Haem (heme) iron – the protein-bound form of iron obtained from the pigments in animal-based foods.

-- Non-haem iron – from plant sources, fortified bread and cereals.
+- Non-haem iron – the mineral based iron found in plant sources, fortified bread and cereals.

-All forms of iron are absorbed almost exclusively with the first part of the small intestine – the duodenum.
+All forms of iron are absorbed almost exclusively within the first part of the small intestine – the duodenum.